-Students work as part of a school-wide strategy to promote student achievement, positive conditions for learning and the well-being of families and communities.
+A school-wide community-focused strategy to promote student achievement, positive conditions for learning and the well-being of families and communities.

-The Care Coordination Program provides support services to adults and children who have been referred by teachers, administrators, parents or guardians, students themselves, or who have been identified and referred by SWCOS.
-Services include community outreach; case management and crisis intervention.
+Support Services to adults and children who have been referred by schools, families, communities or SWCOS partners.
+Services include community outreach; case management; and crisis intervention.

 Peace Corps Fellows

 Returned Peace Corps Volunteers bring prior experiences working with marginalized communities and foreign language skills to assist with urban challenges through their graduate studies in social work.

 Supports organizational capacity of neighborhood revitalization organizations to accomplish their mission in the following ways: strengthened business systems and organizational structures; increasing resources for the organization through fundraising and grant writing; and assisting with advocacy around a particular campaign.

 Students work on various projects with the goal of building more sustainable organizations.
 Projects may include developing strategic plans, social media engagement, special events, advisory board management, meeting facilitation, grant writing, and organizational assessments.

 SWCOS interns work to identify and analyze social, educational, economic, and health problems that pose barriers to self-efficacy.